pc139/4-WEATHER-Project/README.md

 ```
 > **Note:** the project requires the following modules to run: *json, urllib, argparse, hashlib, random, os and squlite3*.

 A user can choose an Italian city and the day they need the forecast for.
 The input city is verified using a function which controls the presence of the chosen location from a csv file containing every Italian town.
 The input day is an integer with possible values between 1 and 16; it means we are searching for weather information for the n-day, counting from today (day=1 is today, day=2 is tomorrow, and so on).
+Once a user has asked for a forecast, their information will be registered in a csv file named outputs.csv, along with the exact time they queried their request.
+This is done through an internal function in the csv_manager.py.

 ### Command line parameters :computer:
 In order to execute the ```main.py``` file, a few command line parameters must be passed.